-Ogden Bay Waterfowl Management Area is a 1 mile lightly trafficked out and back trail located near Hooper, UT that features a river and is good for all skill levels.
-The trail is primarily used for walking, birding, and canoeing and is accessible from April until September.
+Ogden Bay Waterfowl Management Area is a 4.2 mile lightly trafficked loop trail located near Hooper, Utah that features a river and is good for all skill levels.
+The trail is primarily used for walking, nature trips, birding, and canoeing and is accessible from April until September.
 Dogs are also able to use this trail.

 Located in west Weber County near the Great Salt Lake is the Ogden Bay Waterfowl Management Area.
 This enormous 20,000-acre wetland is a mecca for waterfowl and birders alike.
 The latter can view the former in the form of grebes, herons, sandpipers, ducks, geese, and gulls.
 About 15,000 ducks are born here each year, with the most common species being cinnamon teal, gadwall, mallard, pintail and northern shoveler.
 There are dikes in the marshes that allow access to the marshes area where the birds can be seen.

 Just went to check it out, only went 3 miles, but it was just to see what it was like.

 There is no longer a trail to walk or hike.
 Perhaps it has been overgrown.
 The restroom was good.